aimacode/aima-gsoc/README.md

 ## aima-python

 Finish the implementation of the pseudocode algorithms, and add documentation and examples of usage in ipython notebooks.
-The code needs to work, of course, but it also needs to be easy for the reader to understand, and to have a very close (almost one-to-one) correspondance to the pseudocode.
+The code needs to work, of course, but it also needs to be easy for the reader to understand, and to have a very close (almost one-to-one) correspondance to the pseudocode in the book.
+The examples in the ipython notebooks need to demonstrate both how to use the code, and how the underlying AI ideas work.
+They should also inmspire the reader to try out nerw ideas of their own.

 ## aima-java

 Finish the implementation of the pseudocode algorithms, and add documentation and examples of usage.
-The code needs to work, of course, but it also needs to be easy for the reader to understand, and to have a very close (almost one-to-one) correspondance to the pseudocode.
+The code needs to work, of course, but it also needs to be easy for the reader to understand, and to have a very close (almost one-to-one) correspondance to the pseudocode in the book.

 ## aima-javascript